 - ½ tsp freshly ground black pepper

-- ½ cup fresh cilantro, finely chopped tender stems included
+- ½ cup fresh cilantro finely chopped, tender stems included

 - 2 tbsp fresh lemon juice brightens the mix

-- 6 oz paneer, 1/4-inch dice optional; adds tender richness
+- 6 oz paneer cut into 1/4-inch dice, 170g; optional, adds tender richness

-For the Maharaja Sauce:
+For the Maharaja Sauce

 - ½ cup mayonnaise full-fat for best texture